 If the driver is

 In the Driver Version drop-down list a.
 Select the driver.

 b.
 Click Accept .

 Not in the Driver Version drop-down list a.
 Click Add .

 b.
 Browse to select the driver.

 c.
 Click Open .

 d.
 Click Continue .

 e.
 Click Close .

 f.
 Click Close again.

-Download All Content to the controller.
-See Downloading to controllers (page 306).
+4 Download All Content (page 296) to the controller.